Mateusz-Dera/ROCm-AI-Installer/README.md

 4\.
 Select installation path.

 5\.
-Select ROCm installation if you are upgrading or running the script for the first time.
+Select <b>Install required packages</b> if you are upgrading or running the script for the first time.

 6\.
 If you are installing the script for the first time, restart system after this step.